Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/advanced/self-hosting.md

 8. Repeat step for 4 with a A/CNAME record called lynx pointing to the same ip/hostname.

-## VPS Setup
+## VPS Initial Setup

 - Run ``cd ~/FatesList`` between every step

-0. Create a user account named ``meow``.
-This is the username that Fates List currently requires.

-1. Download the Fates List infra repo on the VPS using `git clone https://github.com/Fates-List/infra FatesList`.
-Make sure the location it is downloaded to is publicly accessible AKA not in a /root folder or anything like that.
-Make sure you have the following dependencies installed:
+0. Install the below dependencies:

 - python 3.10 or newer
 - *nightly* rust,
 - go 1.18 or newer
-- docker-compose
 - gcc-c++ (required for cython)
 - libffi-devel (required for cython)
 - libxslt-devel (required by some python dependencies we use such as lxml)
 - libxml2-devel (required by some python dependencies we use such as lxml)- libpq-devel (required by some python dependencies we use such as asyncpg)
+- tmux

+The two below dependencies can also be replaced by having a PostgreSQL 14+ server listening at port 1000 and a Redis 6.2+ server listening at port 1001.

+- docker
+- docker-compose

+1. Create a user account named ``meow``.
+This is the username that Fates List currently requires.

+2. Download the Fates List infra repo on the VPS using `git clone https://github.com/Fates-List/infra FatesList`.
+Make sure the location it is downloaded to is publicly accessible AKA not in a /root folder or anything like that.

-2. Enter the ``modules/infra/flamepaw`` folder and run `make && make install`.
+3. Enter the ``modules/infra/flamepaw`` folder and run `make && make install`.
 This will build and install flamepaw on your system.

-3. Enter the ``FatesList/config/data`` folder and fill in the required information in the JSON files there.
+4. Enter the ``FatesList/config/data`` folder and fill in the required information in the JSON files there.
 This should be self-explanatory but feel free to ask for help on our support server.

-4. (optional) If you have a database backup, copy it to ``/backups/latest.bak`` where ``/`` is the root of your hard disk
+5. (optional) If you have a database backup, copy it to ``/backups/latest.bak`` where ``/`` is the root of your hard disk

-5. Run ``flamepaw --cmd db.setup`` to setup your database.
+6. Run ``flamepaw --cmd db.setup`` to setup your database.
 This may fail, if so, report it on our support server and/or try manually creating the schema (if postgres docker setup succeeds) using the below commands:

 ```bash